libre-devops/libredevops-dot-org/docs/index.md

 Hopefully the resources will help you get started down your journey, if you find any issues, feel free to raise a GitHub issue or pull request with your questions.

+### Can't find what you are looking for?

-If you wish to contact the site owner in its current iteration directly and discreetly, please use the contact link at the bottom of the page.
+Libre DevOps works in cooperation with [CyberScot](https://cyber.scot), check out the [GitHub](https://github.com/cyber-scot) there, otherwise, if you wish to contact the site owner in its current iteration directly and discreetly, please use the contact link at the bottom of the page.
+You can also raise an Issue on the GitHub :wink:

 #### Thank you to the contributors of Libre DevOps!